Emergency Response to Electric Vehicle Incidents

 Chris Soda

-Chris Soda is a 15-year member of the Chicago Fire Department where he is currently assigned as a relief lieutenant.
+Chris Soda is a 17-year member of the Chicago Fire Department where he is currently assigned in the 4th District as a relief lieutenant.
 Chris also teaches at Northeastern Illinois Public Safety Training Academy (NIPSTA) where he is the program coordinator for the Vehicle Machinery Operations and Technician programs.
-In addition to teaching at NIPSTA, Chris has also been an instructor for the Chicago Fire Department, Quinn Fire Academy, teaching candidate firefighter’s vehicle extrication.
-Chris is the owner of Junk Yard Dog Extrication Training teaching emergency response to electric vehicles and vehicle extrication to first responders.
+In addition to teaching at NIPSTA, Chris has also been an instructor for the Chicago Fire Department, Quinn Fire Academy, teaching candidate firefighter vehicle extrication.
+Chris is the owner of Junkyard Dog Extrication Training teaching Emergency Response to Electric Vehicles and vehicle extrication to first responders.